Editors

 Advisory Editors

-Launched in March 2023, Anacapa Review is a new monthly online poetry journal and an extension of Gunpowder Press, an independent poetry publisher founded by David Starkey in 2013.
+Launched in March 2023, Anacapa Review is an online poetry journal and an extension of Gunpowder Press, an independent poetry publisher founded by David Starkey in 2013, and co-edited by Chryss Yost.

-Submissions for Anacapa Review are accepted through Gunpowder Press’s Submittable Page on a rolling month-by-month basis.
-Our intention is to publish a carefully-curated set of poems each month, featuring established poets and newcomers side-by-side, in a format that can be read all the way through.
+Submissions for Anacapa Review are accepted through Gunpowder Press’s Submittable page.
+Our intention is to publish a carefully-curated set of poems, featuring established poets and newcomers side-by-side, in a format that can be read all the way through.
+Issues are published bimonthly.

 Why Anacapa?